dangeles/dangeles.github.io/_posts/2022-05-21-ExploringTensorflow.md

 download it from...
 ```

+The blog post follows a fairly standard format: We generate a python 3.9 environment, and populate it with standard python libraries like pandas, numpy, matplotlib.
+Then we `pip install tensorflow`.
+ChatGPT suggested a publicly available dataset ([the breast cancer wisconsin diagnostic dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic))), and we fit a neural network to it.

-Here's the rest of the notebook, in the [jupyter notebook](https://dangeles.github.io/jupyter/intro_to_tensorflow.html).
+Here's the notebook, in the [jupyter notebook](https://dangeles.github.io/jupyter/intro_to_tensorflow.html).